yuha0/cloudflare-ddns/README.md

 ### Environment Variables

-Cloudflare API credentials need to be available as environemtn variables before start.
+Cloudflare API credentials need to be available as environment variables before start.

 - `CF_ZONE_ID`: DNS zone ID.
 This information is not sensitive, but I thought it's nice to have all Cloudflare information in the same place.
 This ID is a 32-character random string, so it is not for humans anyways.
 - `CF_API_TOKEN`: Preferred authentication method.